GarageWare/Unity-UI-Toolkit-Tutorials/InventoryExample/readme.md

-# Inventory UI Toolkit Runtime Tutorial
+# Runtime Data Binding of Inventory Data in UI Toolkit Tutorial
 ## Example Code
 ### Introduction
 This repository contains example code for the Inventory Data Binding in Unity UI Toolkit tutorial created by Garage-Ware Games.